jfcross4/advanced_stats/binomial_rv_lab.md

 mean(abs(difference_in_survival_rate)>0.131)
 ```

-**Task 2:** Analyze whether we can be confident that children with a sibling one board had a better chance of survival.
+**Task 2:** Analyze whether we can be confident that children with a sibling on board had a better chance of survival.
 You can modify code used above.
 Explain your findings.